 Local Crisis and Support Resources

-The BRCTC Recovery Program is a support system for students, faculty, and staff regardless of where they are in their recovery process.
-Services are also provided to those who are close to something struggling in recovery and would like to receive support.
+The Blue Ridge CTC Recovery Program is a support system for students, faculty, and staff regardless of where they are in their recovery process.
+Services are also provided to those who are close to someone struggling in recovery and would like to receive support.

 Individual and group sessions are provided by staff members who have been trained by the West Virginia Recovery Coach Academy.
 All services are free and confidential.

-If you are interested in speaking with a Recovery Coach regarding individual or group sessions, please contact one of the Recovery Coaches below.
+If you are interested in speaking with a Recovery Coach, please schedule an appointment with one of the Blue Ridge CTC Recovery Coaches.

-*Staff members are mandated reporters and must report disclosures involving harm to one’s self or to others.
+*Staff members are mandated reporters and must report disclosures involving harm to oneself or to others.

 Greater Recovery and Community Empowerment (GRaCE) provides recovery and life coach training in addition to coaching services.
 Visit their website at www.strengthingrace.com to request a free coach.
 Coaching sessions can be provided via Zoom, phone call, or in-person in a public setting.